benjaminsampica/benjaminsampicaStatic/content/post/cleancode2/index.md

             set;
         }

         // Remember to stay pragmatic about this.
-For example, I wouldn't keep the horizontal alignment for properties with multiple attributes, for example, if it got too long.
+For example, I wouldn't keep the horizontal alignment for properties with multiple attributes if it got too long.
         // This also ties directly into the Principle of Proximity.
     }
 }